SmadusankaB/Custome-alerts-in-Angular/README.md

 ### Use customized alerts

-There 4 parameters to be set
+There are 4 parameters to be set based on alert-types.
+Check test.component.ts to see how to use.

-1. title: string (Title of the alert modal)
+1. title: string (Title of the alert modal).
-2. type: string (Type of alert modal.
+2. type: string (Type of the alert modal.
 Supported values. success, danger, info)
-3. time: number (Timeout of the alert modal)
+3. time: number (Timeout of the alert modal).
 4. body: string (Body string of the alert modal.
 Ex: Error message)

 ### Examples